5 Steps in Paying the College Tuition Bill

 Access to the College Tuition Bill

 First, how will this bill arrive?
-More colleges use a “paperless” billing system which means that the student will receive an email notification that the college bill is due.
+More colleges use a “paperless” billing system, meaning the student will receive an email notification that the college bill is due.
 This notification is sent to your child via their student’s web portal at the college.
-It’s important to make your child aware that the bill will be coming to them.
-We also recommend that you check with the college and see if they have a parent portal to view financial aid and billing statements.
-To gain access to that system you may need some of the student’s info such as student ID number to register.
-The financial aid office or bursar’s office will normally be the contact resource.
+It’s essential to make your child aware that the bill will be coming to them.
+We also recommend you check with the college to see if they have a parent portal to view financial aid and billing statements.

 Reviewing the Tuition Bill